NaLamKI/NaLamKI.github.io/docs/sdk/dashboard-blueprint.md

-# Dashboard
+# Dashboard Blueprint

-The Dashboard Template describes the Sidebar in the Dashboard containing the visualization of the Dataset.
+The Dashboard Blueprint describes the Sidebar in the Dashboard containing the visualization of the Dataset.
 The template translates the data into Plots, Images, ...

 You can create a different visualization for different [GEO JSON Features](/docs/getting-started/data-structures.md).
 Therefore you can define different Template Objects and select which `featureTypes` they are relevant for.
 Furthermore you can define which `title` and `description` the sidebar should show.